insightfinder/InsightAgent/metricFileReplay/README.md

 ```

 ### Sending Data
+0) If you skipped to this step, set up `common/config.ini` in the InsightAgent folder.

 1) Make sure each file is .csv formatted, starts with a row of headers and the headers should have "timestamp" field in it.

 2) Run the following command for each data file.